taraqr9/vue-todo/README.md

 ### User Authentication with `localStorage`
 User authentication in this app is implemented manually using `localStorage`.
 When a user signs up or logs in, their authentication status and user details are securely stored in the browser's `localStorage`.
 This approach allows for a seamless user experience without the need for external authentication services.

+### State Management with Pinia
+For efficient state management, this project utilizes Pinia, a modern and highly customizable store for Vue 3.
+Pinia helps manage application data and user-related information, providing a smooth and responsive user experience.

 ## Features
 - User authentication with sign-up and login.
 - Create, edit, update, and delete tasks.